 - Empirical evidence in A Monetary History of the United States (1963) Friedman and Schwartz suggested a relationship between demand for money and income and interest rates.
-However, this relationship seems to break-down post 1975
+However, this relationship seems to break-down post-1975

-- It depends how you define money.
+- It depends on how you define money.
 Narrow definitions such as M0 and M1 are quite different from broader definitions.
 Also, there is near-money which includes short-term gilts with the maturity of fewer than six months.

 Money demand in a liquidity trap

-In a liquidity trap, demand for money is perfectly elastic.
+In a liquidity trap, the demand for money is perfectly elastic.
 Increasing the money supply doesn’t reduce interest rates and the impact of increasing the money supply is ineffective in boosting demand.